arindam31/django-interview-manager/README.md

   - Calender: Month wise showing dates with links for all interviews that day. **[Completed]**
   - Bulk Create Candidates - This feature can be used during Interview Drives where we need to create lots of candidates for a common positions and they have the same sequence of rounds . **[Completed]**
   - Upload resume through Candidate details page, after you have created a candidate.
 If a resume (any document is present), the same can be viewed through Candi details page.**[Completed]**

   ### Possible Ideas:

   - Browser Notifications when a round is scheduled in someone's name.
   - Share Button beside Rating sheet .
 We can launch a modal with multi-selectable users , then send mail with attachment.
   - Auto send Rating Sheet to a selected Users (e.g may be HR).
   - If a Interview is being created for user , check if previous interview for candidate was closed.

-  ### To-Dos:
-  - Migrate to Python 3